sjentsch/lsjDocs/lsj/Ch14_ANOVA2_06.rst

 .. _fig-rtfmdescriptives:
 .. figure:: ../_images/lsj_rtfmdescriptives.*
-   :alt: jamovi descriptives for the rtfm dataset
+   :alt: jamovi descriptives for the |rtfm| data set

-   jamovi descriptives for the ``rtfm`` dataset
+   jamovi descriptives for the |rtfm|_ dataset

 .. ----------------------------------------------------------------------------